Haifa District Israel Travel Guide

 The Baha'i presence added to the city's reputation for tolerance and coexistence.
 Synagogues, mosques, churches, and the Baha'i Shrine stand in close proximity, a symbol of a shared urban identity.

 Haifa today a lively experience, combining its historical depth with a forward-looking perspective.
 Travelers often identify Haifa by its most important striking feature: the Baha'i Gardens.
 These terraces are not just a garden; they serve as a religious and architectural marvel.
-They draw visitors from all over the world to witness their beauty and learn about the Baha'i Faith.
+They draw visitors from around the world to witness their beauty and learn about the Baha'i Faith.

 Mount Carmel National Park offers numerous hiking trails.
 The city's beaches provide opportunities for swimming and relaxation.